Ban Ki-moon: Criticism as UN secretary-general

 American diplomat James Wasserstrom claimed that Ban attempted to limit the jurisdiction of the UN dispute tribunal following Wasserstrom's dismissal from his Kosovo post and lengthy appeals process.
 Ban had refused to hand over confidential documents relating to the case to the UN personnel tribunal, despite repeated orders by the court to do so.
 In relation to another case, Ban was admonished by Judge Michael Adams for "willful disobedience" for again refusing to hand over key documents in an internal promotions dispute.

-In 2013, Ban was accused of undermining collective bargaining rights of The Staff Coordinating Council, the union representing United Nations staff.
+In 2013, Ban was accused of undermining the collective bargaining rights of The Staff Coordinating Council, the union representing United Nations staff.
 Ban unilaterally eliminated the role of the union to negotiate on behalf of the employees and terminated talks when the union protested.

 Ban was named in a lawsuit challenging UN legal immunity on behalf of Haitians with cholera in the U.S. District Court of Manhattan.
 UN peacekeepers from Nepal are said to be the source of the 2010–13 Haiti cholera outbreak.
 Ban declared that the legal immunity of the United Nations before national courts should be upheld, but that this does not reduce the UN's moral responsibility to overcome Haiti's cholera epidemic.
 In January 2015, Judge J. Paul Oetken dismissed the lawsuit, affirming UN immunity.
 An appeal to Oetken's decision was submitted to the Court in May 2015.

-British magazine The Economist, in May 2016, called Ban "plodding, protocol-conscious and loth to stand up to the big powers" and "the dullest—and among the worst" secretary-generals.
+British magazine The Economist, in May 2016, called Ban "plodding, protocol-conscious and loth to stand up to the big powers" and "the dullest—and among the worst" secretaries-general.
 Japanese diplomat Kiyotaka Akasaka defended Ban's understated presence as more quietly Confucian, stating that "[Ban's] behaviour has been like that of the wise man, the sage in Oriental philosophy".
 One UN official claimed that while Ban would greet world leaders in their native language, he would then read directly from his talking points without small talk.
 The UN official opined, "Quiet diplomacy?
 He [Ban] displayed no skills for that."
 South African lawyer Nicholas Haysom also defended Ban, saying that the news media "caricatured [Ban] as invisible when he made outspoken comments that the media then failed to report".